AAS-SAU equipment ready to conduct research in the field–any time, anywhere across 11 counties in southwest Arkansas. Photo by Anthony Clay Newton.

 The Arkansas Archeological Survey‘s mission is to study and protect archeological sites in Arkansas, to preserve and manage information about those sites, and to communicate what we learn to the public.
 Survey staff provides the general public and professional colleagues with information about research findings through various means.
 Technical and popular publications are distributed widely in the state and across the nation.
 Specific archeological information is provided to government agencies, professional archeologists, and researchers through on-line access to the Survey’s computerized databases.
 University-based teaching and programs to school classes, civic groups, and the Arkansas Archeological Society reach many other Arkansans.

-The Southern Arkansas University Research Station (AAS-SAU) is but one of eleven research stations located across the state–eight at state universities, two at Arkansas state parks and one in cooperation with the community of Blytheville.
+The Southern Arkansas University Research Station (ARAS-SAU) is but one of ten research stations located across the state–eight at state universities and two at Arkansas state parks.

 The Arkansas Archeological Survey is a unit of the University of Arkansas System, but (like Agricultural Extension Agents) we are stationed in communities across the state to help research and educate the public about archeological topics.

-You can follow the AAS-SAU Research Station through various social media by following the links below:
+You can follow the ARAS-SAU Research Station through various social media by following the links below:

-Below are outlined some of the ways we at the AAS-SAU Research Station meet our mission goals.
+Below are outlined some of the ways we at the ARAS-SAU Research Station meet our mission goals.

 Research